savashn/ecewo/docs/examples/authentication.md

 }
 ```

-Let’s send a request to `http://localhost:3000/protected`.
-If we authenticated as John Doe, we’ll see:
+Let's send a request to `http://localhost:3000/protected`.
+If we authenticated as John Doe, we'll see:

 ```
 Welcome to the protected area, John Doe
 ```

-If we are logged in, but not as John Doe, we’ll see:
+If we are logged in, but not as John Doe, we'll see:

 ```
 You must be logged in.
 ```

-If we did not log in at all, we’ll see:
+If we did not log in at all, we'll see:

 ```
 Error: Authentication required